PurpleKingdomGames/indigo/README.md

 ```powershell
 & build.ps1
 ```

-> **NOTE:** You may have trouble installing or running the glslangValidator.
-As long as you have installed it (e.g. `scoop install glslang`) the build will continue, it's just that the shaders may not be validated.

 There is also another script which is a bit faster since it doesn't build the examples or demos.